-Our academic transfer advisers will guide you through your current and/or previous college courses for an easy, straightforward transfer when you’re ready to transition to the University of Houston-Clear Lake.
+Our academic transfer advisors will guide you to an easy, straightforward transfer to University of Houston-Clear Lake.
 Don't waste money and time on unnecessary courses!
-Meet with a UHCL Academic Adviser today to learn how your courses apply toward your major here at UHCL.

 Academic advising can be as formal or as informal as you like.
 Here are some of the benefits:

 - Talk with us about your plans and long-term career goals.